ultrazohm/ultrazohm_sw/docs/source/hardware/interface_powerelectronics/interface_powerelectronics.rst

 Analog Signals
 ==============

-For measurement of phase currents or voltages an analog adapter card is available.
+For measurement of phase currents and voltages an analog adapter card is available.
 It is equipped with an 16 bit ADC of +-5 V and an OPV to adjust the incoming signal.
-To use the basic configuration without setting up the OPV on the adapter card, scale your voltage signals to +-5 V. An overview of possible signal types is listed below.
-Pleas refer to the documentation of the latest analog adapter card for more technical details.
+To use the basic configuration without setting up the OPV on the adapter card, scale your voltage signals to +-5 V.
+An overview of possible signal types is listed below.
+Please refer to the documentation of the latest analog adapter card for more technical details.
 The adapter card is equipped with two RJ45-Sockets.
 See :ref:`analogAdapters` for pinout configuration.

 - Voltage signals
     - Single ended with offset voltage